zisty-h/.github/profile/README.md

 - [x] Do you have meny willingness!?<br>
 - [x] Do you like programming? (most important!!)<br>

-If all question's answer was “Yes”, Plese thinking join to us!✨️<br>
+If all question's answer was “Yes”, Plese think join to us!✨️<br>